bvberkum/docutils-ext/README.rst

 Frontend and pub contain an experimental adapted version of the Du publisher and core utils.
 Active development based on the ideas below.

-The aims being listed above.
+Working functionality is listed above in `dotmpe extensions`_.

 Docutils publishing